// blog/productivity/

 4. Reduce unnecessary movement

 Every wrist lift, every glance at the keyboard, every finger reaching too far from home row is wasted motion.
-Good typists minimize movement - their fingers travel smaller distances and their wrists stay relatively still.
+Good typists minimize movement, so their fingers travel smaller distances and their wrists stay relatively still.
 If your forearms or wrists ache after 30 minutes, your positioning is wrong, not your endurance.

 5. Track your progress with consistent test conditions